wing5wong/artisan-whs-static/source/_news/2019-08-12_achievers-form.md

 description: Achievers Form
 short: Achievers Form
 ---
-🎯 Re: ALL Achieving Students 🎯
+🎯 Regarding ALL Achieving Students 🎯

 Whanganui High School likes to congratulate our students who do well in their academic, sport and cultural areas of their lives.
 We have Achievers Assembly once a term and a press release acknowledging significant achievements once a term in the River City Press.